Anthrax (American band): Joey Belladonna era (1984–1992)

 Anthrax returned to the studio at the end of 1989 to work on their fifth album, again with Dodson as the producer.
 Released in August 1990, Persistence of Time was written and recorded during a period of turmoil for Anthrax, as Ian had recently been divorced from his first wife, and the middle of the recording session was interrupted by a fire that caused the band to lose more than $100,000 worth of gear and their rehearsal studio.
 The band members also claimed it was during this period that there were talks of potentially working with a different singer, a situation that Belladonna was unaware of at the time.
 Considered by fans to be their serious effort, Persistence of Time was darker, more technical and more progressive than the band's previous work, striking a chord with metal fans wary of Anthrax's "silly" side.
 The most successful single from the album was a cover of Joe Jackson's "Got the Time", which Jackson said he enjoyed.
 Persistence of Time was certified gold by the RIAA in early 1991, and the band toured for nearly two years to promote the album, opening for Iron Maiden on their No Prayer for the Dying tour in Europe and North America, and appearing on the Clash of the Titans tour with Megadeth, Slayer and opening act Alice in Chains.

 In 1991, Anthrax collaborated with Public Enemy on a version of "Bring the Noise".
 This was a hit, and a successful tour with Public Enemy followed.
 "Bring the Noise" has been a live staple for Anthrax since they first played it in concert in 1989.
 The compilation Attack of the Killer B's was released in 1991, and featured three tracks from their 1989 EP Penikufesin, a new version of "I'm the Man" and a cover of "Bring the Noise" on which Ian did some vocals.
-In early 1992, shortly after their appearance in Married... with Children, Belladonna was fired from Anthrax over creative and stylistic differences.